Cloud seeding in the United Arab Emirates: Government involvement

 The UAE government developed a research program called the UAE Research Program for Rain Enhancement Science (UAEREP) in 2015.
 It allows scientists and researchers to pitch their potential solutions and conduct research to improve the accuracy of cloud seeding technology.
 After pitching research proposals, scientists are awarded grants through the UAEREP.
 Among its key goals are advancing the science, technology, and implementation of rain enhancement and encouraging additional investments in research funding and research partnerships to advance the field, increasing rainfall and ensuring water security globally.
 By early 2001, the UAEREP was conducting research projects in cooperation with the National Center for Atmospheric Research (NCAR) in the U.S., the Witwatersrand University in South Africa, the National Aeronautics and Space Agency (NASA) in the U.S.

 The Program for Rain Enhancement Science is an initiative of the United Arab Emirates Ministry of Presidential Affairs.
 It is overseen by the UAE National Center of Meteorology & Seismology (NCMS) based in Abu Dhabi.

-In 2014, a total of 187 missions was sent to seed clouds in the UAE with each aircraft taking about three hours to target five to six clouds at a cost of $3,000 per operation.
-In 2017 the UAE had 214 missions, and in 2018, it had 184 missions, and 247 missions were launched in 2019.
+In 2014, a total of 187 missions were sent to seed clouds in the UAE with each aircraft taking about three hours to target five to six clouds at a cost of $3,000 per operation.
+In 2017, the UAE had 214 missions, and in 2018, it had 184 missions, and 247 missions were launched in 2019.
 Tests of new technologies were done in 2020 with partners in the United States to test the use of nanomaterials for seeding.

 Technology

 The augmentation of rainfall considers both the ground-based and airborne processes that occur in different rain cloud types (but generally focused on convective clouds).
 The UAE utilizes operational aircraft-based and drone-controlled hygroscopic cloud seeding as opposed to conventional randomized aircraft seeding, as it does not take into consideration the varying properties of rain clouds, especially present in dusty and arid regions like the UAE.
 Since 2021, the devices have been equipped with a payload of electric-charge emission instruments and customized sensors that fly at low altitudes and deliver an electric charge to air molecules.
 Hygroscopic cloud seeding uses natural salts such as potassium chloride and sodium chloride that pre-exist in the atmosphere with hygroscopic flares.
 By introducing Hygroscopic particles, it enhances the natural rain particles which begins a collision-coalescence process.

 At present, the UAE mostly cloud seeds in the eastern mountains on the border to Oman to raise levels in aquifers and reservoirs.
-The country has 75 networked automatic weather stations distributed across the country UAE, 7 air quality stations, a Doppler weather radar network of five stationary and one mobile radar, and six Beechcraft King Air C90 aircraft distributed across the country for cloud seeding operations.
+There are 75 networked automatic weather stations distributed across the country, 7 air quality stations, a Doppler weather radar network of five stationary and one mobile radar, and six Beechcraft King Air C90 aircraft distributed across the country for cloud seeding operations.